Submissions

 • One-time permission to email your story to Fiction on the Web subscribers.

-• If your story is selected for the Fiction on the Web audiobook project, you also grant Fiction on the Web non-exclusive time-unlimited worldwide audiobook rights, including the right to publish the audiobook version of your story on third-party platforms.
+• If your story is selected for the Fiction on the Web audiobook project, you also automatically grant Fiction on the Web non-exclusive time-unlimited worldwide audiobook rights, including the right to publish and sell the audiobook version of your story on third-party platforms.

 • In all cases, you will be credited as the author of your story.